Talkamatic/dialogue-domain-descriptions/docs/index.md

 ```

-## Questions
+## Queries

-A question is asked by the user or the system, when they want a piece of information.
+A query is asked by the user or the system, when they want a piece of information.
 It can be formulated as a question, or as a request.
 Similar to an action, it may or may not require a number of answers in order to be answered.

 ```diff
 U> What is John's number?